channelbeta/secret-scan/README.md

 ## Usage

-You should preferably use the Docker image version to avoid having to build the image on your GitHub action.

 For more information about path filtering and allowed patterns, please refer to the [truffleHog](https://github.com/trufflesecurity/truffleHog) documentation.

-### With Docker

 ```yaml
 on: push
 name: Find Secrets